What is BPA?

 - avoid microwaving plastics or putting them in the dishwasher

-- don’t wrap / microwave hot food with clingfilm
+- don’t wrap or microwave hot food with clingfilm

 - use more glass, porcelain or stainless steel when it comes to storing food and liquids especially if they are hot